tensorcog/timbaOS/mcp-server/README.md

 - "Create a quote for customer X"
 - "What are our top selling products this month?"

-The MCP server will handle these requests by querying your Pine ERP database directly.
+The MCP server will handle these requests by querying your TimbaOS database directly.